 Assistive technology is a vital, yet under-discussed segment of the educational technology landscape.
-From simple, straightforward alignments to Universal Design for Learning (UDL) to more complex and significant assistive hardware solutions, there are a host of ways that assistive technology can allow the disabled to participate in technology-driven pedagogies – and game-based learning is no exception!
-So today, we’re going to highlight a few resources that make game-based learning more accessible – read on for the highlights, and let us know what we missed!
+From simple, straightforward alignments with Universal Design for Learning (UDL) to more complex and significant assistive hardware solutions, there are a host of ways that assistive technology can allow people with disabilities to participate in technology-driven pedagogies – and game-based learning is no exception!
+Today, we’re highlighting a few resources that aim to make educational gaming more accessible – read on for the highlights, and let us know what we missed!

-As the case of Uncharted 4 neatly demonstrates, not every assistive technology solution has to come in the form of hardware or peripherals.
-Sometimes a simple software feature can be the difference between an accessible experience and a frustrating experience.
 Take the Smart Steering feature in Mario Kart 8 Deluxe, for example.
 Highlighted by Kotaku, this feature made Mario Kart playable again for Molly, a four-year-old who suffered a stroke not long after she was born.
-Her father shared their experience on reddit:
+Her father shared their experience on Reddit:

-This is just a sampling of the assistive technology resources and stories that intersect with game-based learning – admittedly, there are new examples appearing every day.
-For now, use these links as resources and inspiration for the people in your life, and let us know on Facebook and Twitter what we can add to this list!
+This is just a sampling of the assistive technology resources and stories that intersect with game-based learning – admittedly, there are new examples appearing every day!
+For more, check out this roundup of accessible learning games and technologies showcased at last year’s U.S. Department of Education’s ED Game Expo – and let us know on Facebook and Twitter if you’ve got any other suggestions for our list!